Satisfactory Academic Progress

 Financial Aid Disqualification:

-Students who do not meet the SAP standards listed above will be subject to disqualification from receiving further financial aid (other than the BOG Fee Waiver.)
+Students who do not meet the SAP standards listed above will be subject to disqualification from receiving further financial aid (other than the California College Promise Grant (a.k.a. the BOG Fee Waiver).
 SAP standards are checked and verified each semester.
 Generally, a student who is disqualified from financial aid must meet SAP standards by completing at least a successful semester without financial aid, and meet all SAP eligibility criteria to regain eligibility.

-Once the student reaches their maximum time frame, and/or does not meet the SAP Policy after one semester of financial aid warning, they will be disqualified from receiving additional assistance other than the BOG fee waiver.
+Once the student reaches their maximum time frame, and/or does not meet the SAP Policy after one semester of financial aid warning, they will be disqualified from receiving additional assistance other than the California College Promise Grant (a.k.a. the BOG Fee Waiver).

 Such reasons a student may be eligible to appeal include: